lolilo/Javascript3/README.md

 ````

 ##  Prework
 Before we get started on the assignment, there are a couple of concepts to work on first.

-First is how do we send data to the server.
-For this take a look at `post.md`
+Let's start by exploring how to send data to the server.
+Take a look at `post.md`

 https://github.com/hackbrightacademy/Javascript3/blob/master/post.md

-Now that we've started sending data to our server, we want to have the page update the contents.
+Now that we've started sending data to our server, we want to have the page update the list of lists.
 We can accomplish this with a technique called polling.

-For this, workthrough `polling.md`
+Polling is a way to request fresh data from a server every N seconds.

 https://github.com/hackbrightacademy/Javascript3/blob/master/polling.md